quasoft/adblockradio/README.md

 # AdBlockRadio - console radio player that blocks advertisements

+*Note: Project is still in experimental state.
+Work is in progress and ads are currently not blocked*

 ## Requirements:

 * Python 3.X
 * GStreamer 1.X
-* Python binding for GStreamer
+* Python bindings for GStreamer
 * python-daemon package

 ## How to install: